-If you are someone who has never experienced food allergies or sensitivities and all of a sudden you start experiencing any of the symptoms we have listed out of the blue, then you should take a test to see if you have leaky gut, because its likely that your partially digested food and toxins could be making their way into your blood stream which can cause an allergic response and left untreated can lead to more severe health problems.
+Suppose you are someone who has never experienced food allergies or sensitivities, and all of a sudden, you start experiencing any of the symptoms we have listed in this article.
+In that case, you should take a test to see if you have a leaky gut.
+Partially digested food and even toxins could likely be making their way into your bloodstream, which can cause an allergic response if it is left untreated, it can lead to more severe health problems.

 - Bacterial imbalance

 THINGS THAT CAUSE DAMAGE TO THE INTESTINAL LINING

 The most common ingredients in the food that can cause damage to the intestinal lining are: